Digital Headquarter: a Comprehensive Approach to Operating a Digital Workplace

 Consider how your current (or soon-to-be adopted) digital workplace software can be re-configured for supporting and empowering the hybrid workforce:

 - Address “meeting fatigue” by making virtual collaboration more intentional.
 Gartner recommends thinking about how you could engage people more to practice asynchronous and synchronous work in co-located and distributed settings.
 Reduce the number of virtual touchpoints to stave off digital fatigue — add productive “human touch” points to encourage face-to-face gatherings when these are most needed.

 - Providing access to self-service tools to enhance asynchronous work and achieve higher individual performance.
 Self-service analytics, low code development tools, and self-service IT portals can empower people to solve their own problems effectively, instead of “waiting on” for input from others.

 - Continue modernizing legacy systems.
 Select a new set of contenders for cloud migration and mend the emerging fractures in your IT infrastructure, which was constructed in “rapid-fire” mode during the initial transition period.

 2. Cloud-Based or Hybrid IT Infrastructure

 It’s no secret that many business systems are running on borrowed time and the ubiquity of legacy apps and processes impedes the creation of a consolidated digital workplace.
-However, (I&O) employees believe that the enterprise’s requirements for speed and agility conflict with infrastructure’s requirements for reliability and efficiency.
+However, 70% of infrastructure and operations (I&O) employees believe that the enterprise’s requirements for speed and agility conflict with infrastructure’s requirements for reliability and efficiency.

 While the above sentiment is valid, it is strongly tied with the legacy architecture patterns, where monolith structures indeed could crumble under increased load.
 Re-building such systems using the principles of microservices architecture and then progressively migrating them to the cloud could drive significant gains.